-corporate business

 End Date: 2023 December

+End bate.
+2023 Becchiber

 Project Title Consumer Satisfaction Survey 2023/24

 Project Number CP-2021-0004

 Sector Support

-Project Description The purpose of the project is to conduct a national survey using appropriate methodologies, to collect, data and information for the following purposes: a) Ascertaining the current awareness level of the operations of the OUR and the public's understanding of the organisation's role and functions; b) Ascertaining customer satisfaction ratings for service providers; and c) Determining the level of knowledge of the public of the OUR's services, ascertaining major areas of satisfaction and dissatisfaction, and ascertaining from the public how the areas of dissatisfaction can be improved, among other issues.
+Project Description The purpose of the project is to conduct a national survey using appropriate methodologies to collect data and information for the following purposes: a) Ascertaining the current awareness level of the operations of the OUR and the public's understanding of the organisation's role and functions; b) Ascertaining customer satisfaction ratings for service providers; and c) Determining the level of knowledge of the public of the OUR's services, ascertaining major areas of satisfaction and dissatisfaction, and ascertaining from the public how the areas of dissatisfaction can be improved, among other issues.

 Start Date 2023 April

 End Date 2024 March

 Project Title Monitor Service Providers Customer Complaints Phase 2

-Project Number TBD
+Project Number CP-2023-0004

 Sector Support

-Project Description This project is being undertaken to obtain and analyse the total number of complaints that service providers receive, the nature of the complaints, and the locality of where the complaints originate from every quarter.
+Project Description Start Date This project is being undertaken to obtain and analyse the total number of complaints that service providers receive, the nature of the complaints, and the locality of where the complaints originate.
 The findings from the analysis will be used to make recommendations for appropriate corrective measures and highlight opportunities for improvement where necessary.

-Start Date 2023 July
+2023 July

 End Date 2024 March

 Project Title Workplace & community stakeholder engagement for 2023/2024

-Project Number TBD
+Project Number CP-2023-0005

 Sector Support

 Project Description To support the CPA Department in fulfilment of the OUR's Value Proposition for utility consumers (empowerment), as well as the sector focus on stakeholder engagement and education on emerging trends.

 Start Date 2023 April

+1